MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/postings-audit-report.md

 [!include [banner](../includes/banner.md)]

 Entering transactions accurately is important for proper reporting.
 Transactions should be posted to the correct accounts and dimensions with the correct amounts.
-This article explains how the Audit report evaluates how transactions were posted by providing the details for each transaction in a straightforward way.
+This article explains how the Audit report provides details about posted transactions.

 The row definition for the report contains a dimension value set of several accounts that commonly have posting issues.
 Alternatively, a row definition similar to a trial balance containing all natural accounts could be used.
-The Column Definition contains the month-to-date amounts and several columns with specific transaction attributes.
+The column definition contains the month-to-date amounts and several columns with specific transaction attributes.
 These attributes may vary:

  - Transaction date
  - Audit trail code